Fall River, Massachusetts minor league baseball history: New England League 1902 to 1913

 The 1912 Fall River Brinies continued play and finished last in the eight–team New England League.
 With John O'Brien finishing his tenure as manager, Fall River finished with a 46–74 record.
-The 1st place Lawrence Barristers (76–47) were 28.5 games ahead of the Brinies in the league standings.
+The first place Lawrence Barristers (76–47) were 28.5 games ahead of the Brinies in the league standings.
 On May 29, 1912, Harry Wormwood threw his third Fall River no–hitter against Worcester.
 Wormwood threw 12–innings of no–hit ball in a game that ended with a 2–2 tie.

-The 1913 team had a new moniker as the Fall River Adopted Sons continued play in the 1913 New England League.
-Ending the season in 7th place, the Fall River Adopted Sons had a 45–76 record under manager Dan Clohecy.
+The 1913 team had a new nickname, becoming known as the Fall River Adopted Sons continued play in the 1913 New England League.
+Ending the season in seventh place, the Fall River Adopted Sons had a 45–76 record under manager Dan Clohecy.
 Fall River finished 33.5 games behind the champion Lowell Grays.

 Colonial League 1914 & 1915

 Fall River switched leagues, nicknames and captured the 1914 Colonial League Championship.
 Fall River did not return to the 1914 New England League, as the franchise joined the 1914 six–team Class C level Colonial League, playing as the Fall River Spindles.
-The Fall River Spindles ended the 1914 season with a record of 62–37, finishing 2.5 games ahead of the 2nd place New Bedford Whalers, as John Kiernan was manager of the championship team.
+The Fall River Spindles ended the 1914 season with a record of 62–37, finishing 2.5 games ahead of the second place New Bedford Whalers, as John Kiernan was manager of the championship team.
 On June 18, 1915, Merdic McLeod, pitching for Fall River, threw a no–hitter against the Springfield Tips in a 3–0 Fall River victory.

 In 1915, the Colonial League essentially became the minor league feeder for the Federal League, a structure that was a financial downfall for the Colonial League.
 The league folded after the 1915 season, with defending champion Fall River folding before the end of the 1915 season.

 The Fall River Spindles disbanded on July 10, 1915.
 The Spindles ended the 1915 season with a record of 22–24, as the Taunton franchise disbanded with Fall River on July 10.
 Frank Connaughton and Bill Phoenix served as managers of the Spindles in their shortened season.